johnlindquist/mcpez/README.md

     "add_tool",
     { description: "Simulate adding a new tool" }, async () => {
-        log("info", "New tool would be added here")
+        log.info("New tool would be added here")

         // Notify the client that the tool list has changed notifyToolListChanged()